Sparks-MG/PatentData_TopicModelling/README.md

 ![HOME](wordClouds/A_Topic_3.png)

-_Exmparily word cloud of the latent topic 3 of the patent section A. The topic is related to chemcial compounds._
+_Exemplary word cloud of the latent topic 3 of the patent section A. The topic is related to chemcial compounds._

 ![HOME](wordClouds/C_Topic_0.png)

-_Exmparily word cloud of the latent topic 0 of the patent section C. The topic is related to microbiology._
+_Exemplary word cloud of the latent topic 0 of the patent section C. The topic is related to microbiology._

 ![HOME](wordClouds/G_Topic_1.png)

-_Exmparily word cloud of the latent topic 1 of the patent section G. The topic is related to processing digital signals and image detection._
+_Exemplary word cloud of the latent topic 1 of the patent section G. The topic is related to processing digital signals and image detection._

 ![HOME](wordClouds/G_Topic_5.png)

-_Exmparily word cloud of the latent topic 5 of the patent section G. The topic is related to sensor technology and measurements._
+_Exemplary word cloud of the latent topic 5 of the patent section G. The topic is related to sensor technology and measurements._

 ### Information on the model